-- Provide students with pages 42-43 of the guide and engage them in one or more of the following activities: - Complete a Personal Fact Sheet utilizing Beacon Learning Center Personal Fact Sheet or Personal Information Sheet. - o Identify problems with a poorly completed sample paper application and then make corrections, identifying why they made the changes. - Complete a sample paper job application using About Careers Job Application Form Sample and the handout as guides and then exchange their completed applications with other students for review and feedback. - Practice completing online applications using tools like Practice Online Job Application.
+- Provide students with pages 42-43 of the guide and engage them in one or more of the following activities: - Complete a Personal Fact Sheet utilizing Beacon Leaning Center Personal Fact Sheet or Personal Information Sheet - Identify problems with a poorly completed sample paper application and then make corrections, identifying why they made the changes. - Complete a sample paper job application using About Careers Job Application Form Sample and the handout as guides and then exchange their completed applications with other students for review and feedback. - Practice completing online applications using either Experience Works Practice Online Application or CareerPoint Online Job Application Practice